steglasaurous/queuebot/queuebot/README.md

 # Todo

+# Goal

+1. Get working prototype of electron app, send to internal testers

 ## First

-- [x] Server: Get e2e tests working for API endpoints (cookieParser() not working in test)
+- [ ] UI: Implement next song button to advance the queue
+- [ ] Server: Implement song-request PUT to modify a request (setting song as active)
 - [ ] UI: Implement selecting active song
-- [ ] Implement CSS using tailwind
-- [x] Server: Implement remove song from queue command !remove
-- [x] Server: Implement remove song from queue API
 - [ ] Server: Implement change channel settings API
-- [ ] Server: Implement clearing played history via command
-- [ ] Server: Implement rollback/undo command to reverse the queue to its previous state
-- [x] UI: Implement remove song
-- [ ] UI: Implement logout
-- [ ] UI: Implement current game and queue status display
 - [ ] UI: Implement ability to open or close the queue from interface
+- [ ] UI: Implement ability to change game from interface
+- [ ] Server: Implement song-requests POST to create new song request via API
+- [ ] Server: Implement songs GET to search for songs
 - [ ] UI: Implement add song to queue via search/autocomplete
-- [ ] UI: Implement next song button to advance the queue
-- [ ] Server: Add a 'deny list' - songs that cannot be queued
 - [ ] Remove menus from electron interface (for now)
-- [ ] UI: Implement ability to change game from interface
+- [ ] UI: Implement showing downloaded status of each song (not downloaded, download progress, present locally)

+## Next

+- [ ] Implement unit tests for client components
+- [ ] Server: Clear out queue when switching games.
+- [ ] UI: Sketch out how I might clean up the UI / make it look slick
+- [ ] Server: Implement clearing played history via command
 - [ ] UI: Implement showing what's already been played
-- [ ] UI: Implement clearing played history
+- [ ] UI: Implement clearing played history (vs clearing queue completely)
 - [ ] UI: Implement rollback/undo button to reverse the queue to its previous state
 - [ ] `!rbget` - Return a list of requestobot settings for the channel it's in.
 Broadcaster and mods only.

-## Next
+- [ ] Implement a web client that shows the current queue (usable as an OBS overlay)
+- [ ] Server: Add a 'deny list' - songs that cannot be queued
+- [ ] UI: Figure out how windows package signing works, see if I can do it cheaply

 ## Backlog

-- [ ] Clear out queue when switching games.
-- [ ] Implement a web client that shows the current queue (usable as an OBS overlay)
+- [ ] Server: Implement rollback/undo command to reverse the queue to its previous state
 - [ ] !top - Move song to the top of the queue - use title? song position?
 Or move last added song?
 - [ ] !rollback - put the last song that was popped off the queue back on top
-- [ ] Allow adding songs via client?
 - [ ] Add ability to set limits on how many requests can be queued per user, per role, etc.
 - [ ] Importers: Only report new songs imported, vs total songs
 - [ ] Spin rhythm importer: Implement song downloader to read duration and BPM data (or use API?)
 - [ ] Idea: Allow adding search filters by difficulty, so streamer can limit difficulty level being requested.

 ## Done

+- [x] UI: Implement logout
+- [x] UI: Implement current game and queue status display
+- [x] Implement CSS using tailwind
+- [x] Server: Implement remove song from queue command !remove
+- [x] Server: Implement remove song from queue API
+- [x] Server: Get e2e tests working for API endpoints (cookieParser() not working in test)
+- [x] UI: Implement remove song
 - [x] Implement auto-reconnect for websocket connections
 - [x] Server: Implement queuing strategies - add 'fair queuing' strategy
   - `!rbset queuestrategy oneperuser`